Worst to First Jerseys: Florida Panthers

 The struggle is real.

 Here’s how this works: I’ll count down, from worst to first, all the jerseys the Panthers have ever worn.
 Homes and aways will be lumped into the same category (so, more of a jersey “era”) and I won’t worry about small changes (like slightly changed positions of piping for example).
 Third jerseys generally stand on their own.
 And I’m focusing on the jerseys only, not the entire uniform.
-And, as always, I have to thanks Chris Creamer and the good people at SportsLogos.net for the jersey images.
-For the Panthers, there’s 4 different jerseys/eras.
+For the Panthers, there’s four different jerseys/eras.
 And we’ll start with the worst one:

 4. 2007–16 Home & Away Jerseys

 There’s three jerseys grouped into this era because the Panthers enjoyed flipping between red and blue jerseys that are almost identical versions of each other aside from switching around the colours.
 And there’s an identical white version thrown in too.